TheDarkSkyXD/PlayListify/workflow.md

 - Implemented type-safe API for frontend process using contextBridge
 - Added proper error handling
 - Structured IPC communication through a safe interface

+### Phase 1.8: Basic Logging and Console Output Management

+**Status: Completed** ✅

+**Objective:** Implement basic logging to a file and manage console output effectively for easier debugging and monitoring during development.

+**Tasks:**
+- [x] **Implement Console Logging to File:**
+  - [x] Create a `Console Logs` directory if it doesn't exist.
+  - [x] Create a `terminallogs.txt` file within `Console Logs`.
+  - [x] Redirect `console.log`, `console.warn`, `console.error`, `console.info`, `console.debug` to write to `terminallogs.txt`.
+  - [x] Ensure each log entry is timestamped.
+  - [x] Ensure the application still outputs to the original console.
+- [x] **Clear Log File on Startup:**
+  - [x] At the beginning of the main process, before any logging occurs, check if `terminallogs.txt` exists.
+  - [x] If it exists, delete it to ensure a fresh log for each session.
+  - [x] Handle potential errors during file deletion gracefully.
+- [x] **Error Handling for Logging:**
+  - [x] If creating the log directory or writing to the log file fails, fall back to the original console output without crashing the application.
+  - [x] Log any errors related to the logging mechanism itself to the original console.

+**Files Modified:**
+- [x] `src/backend/backend.ts` (~50-70 new lines)
+  - Added logic to create `Console Logs` directory and `terminallogs.txt`.
+  - Implemented redirection of console methods to write to the log file.
+  - Added timestamping for log entries.
+  - Added logic to clear `terminallogs.txt` on startup.
+  - Included error handling for log directory creation and file writing/clearing.

+**Key Learnings:**
+- Overriding console methods in Node.js.
+- Synchronous file system operations (`fs.existsSync`, `fs.mkdirSync`, `fs.appendFileSync`, `fs.unlinkSync`).
+- Importance of error handling for I/O operations, especially during application startup.
+- Using `process.cwd()` for development paths and considering `app.getPath('userData')` for production.

+**Next Steps:**
+- Proceed to Phase 1.6 for UI foundational elements or Phase 2.1 for core UI development.
+- Ensure logging remains functional as new features are added.
+- Consider more advanced logging libraries (e.g., Winston) if requirements grow more complex (e.g., log levels, different transports, log rotation).

 ## Phase 2: Playlist Management & Local Storage